-There are a huge number of non-surgical treatment options that have been used to provide skin tightening effects.
-The majority of these treatments have been found to achieve only modest levels of skin tightening.
-We continue to see excellent results from both non-surgical laser fat reduction and laser skin tightening but it is rare to have the ability to offer treatment that combines both fat reduction and skin tightening in one treatment.
-It is also unheard of until now to be able to offer a non-surgical treatment that can also be combined with surgical procedures to produce more significant skin tightening benefits, while at the same time having a lesser scar burden and quicker recovery.
+There are a vast number of non-surgical treatment options that have been used to provide skin tightening effects.
+Most of these treatments have been found to achieve only modest levels of skin tightening.
+We continue to see excellent results from both non-surgical laser fat reduction and laser skin tightening.
+Still, it is rare to have the ability to offer a treatment that combines both fat reduction and skin tightening in one treatment.
+It has also been unheard of until now to be able to offer a non-surgical therapy that can also be combined with surgical procedures to produce more significant skin tightening benefits while at the same time having a lesser scar burden and quicker recovery.

 The answer is radio frequency technology using BodyTite for both nonsurgical skin tightening and fat reduction.

 Liposuction is the most commonly performed cosmetic surgery procedure performed in the UK.
 The proportion of the population suffering from obesity has significantly increased and has become a significant cosmetic concern, as well as placing significant strain on the national health care system.
 The rise of social media has accentuated this continuing trend and has resulted in an increasing proportion of younger, healthier patients interested in liposuction or other body contouring procedures.

 The increase in both non-invasive and minimally invasive body contouring procedures such as BodyTite and Morpheus8 has led to body contouring becoming more than just a procedure previously aimed at middle-aged females who have completed their family.
 There have been a number of revolutionary advancements in the field of body contouring, including the more accessible option of local anaesthesia outpatient treatment and advances in skin tightening techniques without the need for more invasive excisional surgery.